ADesertDrawing/creativecomputation1/Experiments/Get_Shot/assets/sounds/README.md

 # Sounds folder

-This is the folder where you would keep all the sound files associated with your project, such as `.mp3`, `.wav`, and other formats.
-An example sound, `bark.wav`, is here in case you need something to play around with.
+This gunshot sound is by coolguy244e and is the sound of slamming a door.
+I found all the real sounds too horrific. https://freesound.org/people/coolguy244e/sounds/266915/